manetu/policyengine/docs/docs/concepts/resource-groups.md

 - The policy determines access control for all resources in that group
 - A default group can be designated for resources that don't specify a group

+Like identity entities ([Roles](/concepts/roles), [Groups](/concepts/groups), [Scopes](/concepts/scopes)), resource groups serve a dual purpose: they link to a policy for access evaluation, and they can carry [annotations](/concepts/annotations) that parameterize policy decisions.
+Resource group annotations flow into `input.resource.annotations`, providing default metadata for all resources in the group.
+Individual [Resources](/concepts/resources) can override these defaults with their own annotations (see [Parameterizing Policies](/concepts/annotations#parameterizing-policies)).

 ## How Resource Groups Work

 When a request involves a resource: